 Are you still at risk of meningitis after the immunisation?

 Yes.
-However, the MenC vaccine has greatly reduced the number of cases of meningitis and blood infection (septicaemia) since it was introduced in 1999.
+However, the MenC vaccine has greatly reduced the number of cases of meningitis and blood infection (septicaemia) since it was introduced in 1999 and the MenB vaccine is expected to be as effective.

 Note: other groups of meningococcus, and other germs (bacteria) can still cause meningitis.

 You should get medical help immediately if you suspect that your child, or someone you know, has meningitis or septicaemia.
 The earlier the treatment of meningitis or septicaemia, the better the chance of recovery and preventing complications or death.
-See separate leaflets called Meningitis and Septicaemia and Meningitis Symptoms Checklist for more details about the symptoms of meningitis and septicaemia.
+See separate leaflets called Meningitis and Sepsis (Septicaemia) and the Meningitis Symptoms Checklist for more details about the symptoms of meningitis and septicaemia.